 Sativa and Indica Plants

 This method is specifically helpful when you are growing sativa plants.
 Why?
 Well, these plants tend to want to grow vertically tall during the pre-flowering stage.
-It is possible that you will find it challenging growing them indoors as they usually get very tall.
+It is possible that you will find it challenging growing them indoors as they usually get very tall and require more pruning.
 Indica plants also do well with the SCROG method.
+You’ll need to set up your netting higher for sativas than for indicas.

 Another reason for using this technique is the simplicity in maintenance.
 This means that with the screen of green method, you do not have to randomly tie down the branches.
 Instead, the screen helps to provide a grid that you can use.
 In addition, you can use feminized marijuana seeds and cuttings with this practice.